 This is a theme NetGain has raised before and is one that is timely now for a different reason.
 Our clients often come to us on the precipice of accomplishment or disaster.
 Either they are faced with a great opportunity to accomplish something new or are faced with a challenge that could end their existence.
 In both scenarios, the moment is fraught with peril because of their marginality.
 In the same way that talent and innovation are underdeveloped because we systematically reward the groups with the leanest budgets, we also thwart growth or tip organizations into decline by prioritizing false efficiencies.

 Unlike the great majority of valued and respected organizations in other sectors, our clients and their peers have been established and have grown without access to capital.
 They were founded by volunteers with a bit of money and have financed their accomplishments through a combination of sweat equity and donations until they’ve attained a sufficient degree of legitimacy with donors and funders to operate in a stable but marginal way.
-There they languish, straining to stay solvent while trying to grow and change while comforting their supporters that they remain suitably marginal.
-A kind of desperation sets in, compounded by limited access to executive and managerial talent, until a critical moment when they’re confronted with risky propositions with acute consequences.
+There they languish, straining to stay solvent, trying to grow and change, while comforting their supporters that they remain suitably marginal.
+A kind of desperation sets in, compounded by limited access to executive and managerial talent, until a critical moment when they’re confronted by risky propositions with acute consequences.
 It is often in those “grow or die” moments that they acquaint themselves with consultants like us.

 The specific mechanism, which has repeated in annual funding cycles for decades, is the tracking of overhead costs.
 We have a societal mistrust of non-profits that pay too much for the people who do the work, yet we criticize the limited skills and competence of the sector when problems occur.
-There is also a general mistrust of non-profits that invest too much in facilities, except when they are facilities named for, and enjoyed by, their charitable donors.
+There is also a general mistrust of non-profits that invest too much in facilities, except when they are facilities named after, and enjoyed by, their charitable donors.
 Opera Halls can raise tens of millions in capital and bear the names of their donors, for example, but for food banks, this is not so easy.

 Facilities and real estate are becoming a major focus for NetGain and its urban clients because these are often the second largest category of overhead cost after staffing (see our posts here, here, and here, for instance).
-As land prices skyrocket, and affordable space, in good condition and practical locations, consumes more of the non-profit’s budget, they must either shrink or grow.
+As land prices skyrocket and affordable space, in good condition and practical locations, consumes more of the non-profit’s budget, they must either shrink or grow.
 They can economize by reducing expenses in other critical areas, such as wages or program delivery, but this is ultimately fatal.
 Or they have to solve their real estate problem by increasing revenue.
-The problem is that funding agencies and donors, guided by indices, like Charity Intelligence Canada and MoneySense, rank their efficiency according to their overhead costs and space costs that are beyond their control.
+The problem is that funding agencies and donors, guided by indices, like Charity Intelligence Canada and MoneySense, rank their efficiency according to overhead costs and space costs that are beyond their control.

 There are solutions to the real estate problem.
 There has to be because attitudes aren’t changing fast enough in response to people like Pallotta, Mujica, Dhami, and others who have noted the inadvertent ways in which our tax rules and funding habits have hamstrung charities and hampered their maturation into strong, sustainable corporations.

 In our view, the space shortage is much less acute than it seems.
 It’s wrong for so many underhoused non-profits to be spending so much on badly located and maintained space, especially when a portion of their public and private sector subsidies are diverted from programming or staff remuneration to cover rising real estate and associated costs.
-Although this is only one aspect of the problems arising from an 19th century attitude to charitable corporations in 21st century societies, it’s an urgent problem because it is growing fast in hot real estate markets, and because it is, in our view, soluble.
+Although this is only one aspect of the problems arising from a 19th century attitude to charitable corporations in 21st century societies, it’s an urgent problem because it is growing fast in hot real estate markets, and because it is, in our view, soluble.

 More to come...